Filing a Right-to-Know Request with the Town of Raymond

 View the NH Right-To-Know law (RSA 91-A).

-Any RTK request will be followed up with by contact from a Town of Raymond representative.
+Any RTK request will be followed up on by contact from a Town of Raymond representative.
 The representative will confirm the information requested, how you would like to receive such information, the potential time frame to fulfill your request, and what costs will apply to the request (if applicable).
 The representative will also inform you of information readily available on our website, such as minutes, agendas, and annual reports.
 This can reduce your printing costs if you request written documentation.

 There is a charge for hard copies as well as electronic documents that require redaction of information (because of exceptions as stated by RSA 91-A).
-The town representative will inform the requester of the number of redacted documents and cost, and must receive permission from the requester before proceeding.
+The town representative will inform the requester of the number of redacted documents and cost and must receive permission from the requester before proceeding.